 What Is ISO 14001 Certification?

-ISO 14001 certification is formal recognition that an organization has implemented an effective Environmental Management System (EMS) in accordance with the international standard ISO 14001, published by the International Organization for Standardization.
+ISO 14001 certification is formal recognition that an organization has implemented an effective Environmental Management System (EMS) aligned with the international ISO 14001 standard.

-In simple terms, ISO 14001 certification demonstrates that your company:
+In practical terms, certification demonstrates that your company:

 Complies with applicable environmental laws and regulations

-Certification is issued by an independent, accredited certification body following a successful third-party audit.
+Certification is issued by an independent, accredited third-party auditor following a successful external audit.

 What Is ISO 14001?

-ISO 14001 is the world’s leading standard for environmental management systems.
-It provides a structured framework for identifying, controlling, and improving environmental aspects such as:
+ISO 14001 is the world’s leading standard for Environmental Management Systems.
+It provides a structured framework for identifying, evaluating, controlling, and improving environmental aspects such as:

 Energy use